void

 Osudy dobrého vojáka Švejka za světové války, Jaroslav Hašek, 1921

 Jaroslav Hašek consistently wrote Király Hida, but this has been "corrected" in later revisions of the novel.
-The spelling Király-Hida however appeared, but the town's name in one word was far more common and no doubt the official spelling.
+However, the spelling Király-Hida appeared, but the town's name as one word was far more common and no doubt the official spelling.
 There are several more cases in The Good Soldier Švejk where geographical names have been changed in subsequent editions.

 Tamás Herczeg, 4.11.2022